-- We choose to be kind in our interactions with others. - We act appropriately to keep ourselves and others safe. - We respect the privacy and confidentiality of others. - We do not engage in any form of harassment or violence; online, at school or at College events - We do not share others' personal information without their agreement.
+We choose to be kind in our interactions with others.
+We act appropriately to keep ourselves and others safe.
+We respect the privacy and confidentiality of others.
+We do not engage in harassment or violence online, at school or at College events.
+We do not share others' personal information without their agreement.